nf-core/website/markdown/about.md

 Some of the organisations running nf-core pipelines are listed below, along with a key person who you can contact for advice.

 > Is your group missing?
-Please [submit a pull request](https://github.com/nf-core/nf-co.re/blob/master/nf-core-contributors.yaml) to add yourself!
+Please submit a pull request to add yourself!
+> It's just a few lines in a [simple YAML file](https://github.com/nf-core/nf-co.re/blob/master/nf-core-contributors.yaml)..

 <!-- #### CONTRIBUTORS #### -->